 First, these observations suggest the presence of a TE-driven adaptation process, in addition to the SPE-driven internal model adaptation.
-Furthermore, the distinct adaptation of the TE and LD, one of which is monotonic while the other not (Fig. 2C), led us to hypothesize a hierarchical interaction between the two processes.
-To evaluate this hypothesis, we simulated the trajectory adaptation in the VDCF and LIPF using two sensorimotor adaptation models that consider only the internal model adaptation, with and without the addition of a hierarchical TE-driven adaptation process.
+Furthermore, the distinct adaptation of the TE and LD in the LIPF, one of which is monotonic while the other not (Fig 2C), led us to hypothesize a hierarchical interaction between the two processes.
+To evaluate this hypothesis, we simulated the trajectory adaptation in the VDCF, LIPF-Null, and LIPF-PEC using two sensorimotor adaptation models that consider only the internal model adaptation, with and without the addition of a hierarchical TE-driven adaptation process.